 This year’s summer will be harsher and the next couple of months temperatures will be above normal, as per the Indian Meteorological Department.
-Sudden change in temperature can affect the body.
-Certain precautionary measures are important to follow to cope up with extreme heat of summer.
+A sudden change in the temperature can affect the body.
+Certain precautionary measures are important to follow to cope up with the extreme heat of the summer.

 Hyperthermia is nothing but your body is overheated.
-This can happen in extreme heat, high humidity or after vigorous physical activity in very hot weather.
+This can happen in extreme heat or high humidity or after vigorous physical activity in very hot weather.

-Hyperthermia is often called as heat cramp in milder form, heat exhaustion in moderate and heat stroke in the most severe form.
+Hyperthermia is often called heat cramp in milder form, heat exhaustion in moderate, and heatstroke in the most severe form.

-Our body’s heat combined with environmental heat is called core temperature of the body.
-Our body needs to regulate its own temperature in hot or cold weather to maintain a core temperature approximately 98.6 F (37 C).
+Our body’s heat combined with environmental heat is called the core temperature of the body.
+Our body needs to regulate its temperature in hot or cold weather to maintain a core temperature of approximately 98.6° F (37° C).

-Our body maintains the core temperature in hot weather mainly by sweating.
-The evaporation of the sweat regulates body temperature.
+Our body maintains the core temperature in hot weather, mainly by sweating.
+The evaporation of the sweat regulates the body temperature.
 However, when you do vigorous exercise in hot, humid weather, your body is less able to cool itself efficiently.
 As a result, you may develop heat cramps, the mildest form of hyperthermia.
-Signs and symptoms of heat cramps usually include sweating, fatigue, excessive thirst and muscle cramps.
-Prompt treatment prevents heat cramps from progressing to heat exhaustion.
+Signs and symptoms of heat cramps usually include sweating, fatigue, excessive thirst, and muscle cramps.
+Prompt treatment prevents the heat cramps from progressing to heat exhaustion.

-Signs and symptoms of heat exhaustion may develop suddenly or over time, especially with prolonged periods of exercise.
+Signs and symptoms of heat exhaustion may develop suddenly or over time, particularly with prolonged periods of exercise.

 Signs and symptoms of heat exhaustion include: